The Awakening (Chopin novel): Historical context

+Louisiana, the setting for The Awakening, was a largely Catholic state where divorce was extremely rare, and women were expected to stay loyal and faithful to their husbands, and men to their wives.
+A main issue that 19th-century readers had with the novel was the idea of a woman's abandoning her duties as a wife and mother.
+Etiquette of the time proclaimed: "if she has the true mother-heart the companionship of her children will be the society which she will prefer above that of all others."

 Chopin did not write another novel after The Awakening and had difficulty publishing stories after its release.
-Emily Toth believes this disruption was in part because Chopin "went too far: Edna's sensuality was too much for the male gatekeepers."
-Chopin's next book was cancelled, and health and family problems consumed her.
+American academic, Emily Toth, believes this disruption was in part because Chopin "went too far: Edna's sensuality was too much for the male gatekeepers."
+Chopin's next book was cancelled due to the publisher running out of funds, and health and family problems consumed her.
 When she died five years later, she was on her way to being forgotten.
 Per Seyersted, a Norwegian literary scholar, rediscovered Chopin in the 1960s, leading The Awakening to be regarded as a landmark in feminist fiction.